 Mangersta Croft Wigwams® aim to give visitors a truly unique and affordable accommodation offer.
 The independence of self-catering facilities, available for short stay and nightly holiday lets.
-Family friendly, comfortable rooms which sleep up to 4 people per Wigwam® and 2 people in the Shepherd's Hut.
+Family friendly, comfortable rooms which sleep up to 4 people per Wigwam® and 2 people per Shepherd's Hut.
 The fun of a camping holiday but within the cosy warmth and shelter of a fully insulated, double glazed and heated camping pod with its own private en-suite shower and toilet.
 Guests can bring sleeping bags or there is the glamorous camping option to hire duvets, pillows, sleeping bags and towel packs.
 Both Wigwams® are equipped with a double bed, a double sofa bed, a mini kitchen with sink, 2 ring hob, microwave and fridge, cooking utensils and crockery, table and chairs.
-The Shepherd's Hut is decorated in a delightful vernacular style and contains the same facilities as the Wigwams (without the sofa bed).
+The Shepherd's Huts are decorated in a delightful vernacular style and contain the same facilities as the Wigwams (without the sofa bed).
 Uig Community Shop is located 5 miles away and is well stocked with fresh produce, household supplies, off-licence, fuel and launderette facilities.

 The Wigwams® and Shepherd's Hut are located on a working croft where we keep a small herd of Aberdeen Angus cattle, Hebridean sheep, poultry, grow fodder crops and vegetables.
 A small studio gallery is also on site displaying, pastels, paintings, photography and handmade paper by Mangersta Croft Wigwam® owners Derek Scanlan and Elsie Mitchell.